Anthony Karl Gregory

-Anthony Karl Gregory (born 6 July 1967) is a retired Icelandic football striker.
+Anthony Karl Gregory (born 6 July 1967) is an Icelandic retired football striker.

 International career

 Gregory was born in Iceland to an African-American father and Icelandic mother.
 He made his debut for Iceland in an August 1990 friendly match away against the Faroe Islands, in which he scored two goals, and has earned a total of 5 caps, scoring 2 goals.
 His final international was a May 1991 European Championship qualification match against Albania.